Roshankathayat/Roshankathayat/README.md

 👋 Hello, My name is Roshan Kathayat.
-👀 I am intrested in Coading with unique ideas and code that help making the manual work automated to make the manual work Easier and Faster.
+👀 I am intrested in Coding with unique ideas and code that help making the manual work automated to make the manual work Easier and Faster.
 🌱 I am currently Learning Python programming Language.
 💞️ I am looking to Collaborate with the Same ideas that match my visual Goals.
 📫 You can reach me via linkdin(linkedin.com/in/roshankathayat)